 RSRP|dBm according to Annex B.3.1 for a corresponding Band

 At least 1 DL subframe per radio frame of measured cell is available at the UE for RSRP measurement assuming measured cell is identified cell.

+For a UE capable RSRP measurement based on RSS [4], provided that RSS configuration rss-ConfigCarrierInfo [2] has been indicated by higher layers and measurement conditions as defined in clause 8.13.2.1 are met, the accuracy requirement as specified in Table.
+9.1.21.1-3 and Table.
+9.1.21.1-4 shall apply.
+Otherwise, the accuracy requirement as specified in Table 9.1.21.1-1 and Table 9.1.21.1-2 shall apply.